gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

-   Then at runtime you could create one global uniform buffer object, one model uniform buffer object per model, one light uinform buffer object per light and one uniform buffer object per material.
+   Then at runtime you could create one global uniform buffer object, one model uniform buffer object per model, one light uniform buffer object per light and one uniform buffer object per material.

    To draw any particular item assuming all the values are